The Different Types of Stitches in Cross Stitching

 The Half Stitch

-The half stitch is none other than the half of a cross stitch.
-See you already know two different types of stitches already!
+The half stitch is half of a cross stitch.
+See you know two different types of stitches already!
 Half stitches usually come along when outlining as well as with certain fonts when stitching a text.

 The Quarter Stitch